-The career and employment services office, which is located in the administration center, offers a wide variety of services to individuals who desire assistance with career planning and preparation.
+This office also offers a wide variety of services to individuals who desire assistance with career planning and preparation.
 Help is available with career exploration, job search strategies, résumé/cover letter writing, interviewing techniques, and employability skills.
-A number of resources are available in the form of books, magazines, videos, computer programs, and Internet access.

-For individuals seeking employment, numerous job search resources are located on the Internet at http://kirtland.edu/employ.
-The Job Bulletin Board contains positions that employers have listed with the career and employment services office.
+For individuals seeking employment, numerous job search resources are located on the Internet at www.kirtland.edu/career-counseling.
+The Job Bulletin Board contains positions that employers have listed with the college.
 Links to area newspapers and popular job search sites are available.
 Students may also check the career and employment services bulletin board in the administration center for other job opportunities.